Everything We Know About 'Atlanta' Seasons 3 and 4

-While nothing is officially confirmed, you can bet just about everybody in the core cast should be back.
+Just about everybody in the core cast should be back.
 The show wouldn't be the same without Donald Glover as Earn, Brian Tyree Henry as Paper Boi, LaKeith Stanfield as Darius, and Zazie Beetz as Van.
-It would also make sense to see some more of RJ Walker who plays Clark County, the rising rapper who Paper Boi was about to join on tour right at the end of Season 2.
+It would also make sense to see some more of RJ Walker, who plays Clark County, the rising rapper who Paper Boi was about to join on tour right at the end of Season 2.
 Matthew Barnes who plays Lucas, Clark County's manager vying to sign Paper Boi, could be back as well.

 What will Seasons 3 and 4 of Atlanta be about?

-As a social commentary on race and class masked as a show about a rising rapper that frequently experiments and veers off from its throughline story episode to episode -- including one of its bests -- it's hard to say what exactly will happen in the upcoming seasons of Atlanta.
+As a social commentary on race and class masked as a show about a rising rapper that frequently experiments and veers off from its story episode to episode—including one of its bests—it's hard to say what exactly will happen in the upcoming seasons of Atlanta.
 One thing is for sure, though, which is it's likely to continue following the ceaseless struggle of Earn and Al trying to make it and failing miserably at both the hands of the music industry, systemic racism, and Earn's own poor decision making.

-Atlanta could also continue to get even darker going forward, now that we know the lengths Earn is willing to go to protect himself and Al. As you may recall, before the two were able to board their flight to jet-set across the world for tour in the Season 2 finale, Earn realized he still had his uncle's gun in his luggage and shoved it into Clark County's (RJ Walker) bag before they went through airport security.
+Specifically, we'll see that all play out on Paper Boi's first-ever tour, since Season 2 ended with him and Earn taking off on a flight to Europe with Clark County and it's been confirmed confirmed the show filmed Season 3 across Amsterdam, London, and Paris.
+Atlanta could also continue to get even darker going forward, now that we know the lengths Earn is willing to go to protect himself and Al. As you may recall, before the two were able to board their flight to travel across the world for tour in the Season 2 finale, Earn realized he still had his uncle's gun in his luggage and shoved it into Clark County's (RJ Walker) bag before they went through airport security.
 Earn was able to carry on as nothing happened, but Clark County's manager (Matthew Barnes) took the fall for it in order to protect his client.
-The moment spoke volumes in terms of how far Earn was willing to go to both protect himself and his cousin/artist, and that could continue to come back up as the two continue to navigate the industry and success.
+The moment spoke volumes, and that theme could continue to come back up as the two continue to navigate the industry and success.